jasgrewal/cancerscope/README.md

 `pip install mkl-service`

 ### Automated Install
+Make sure you have all other required libraries installed (only needed if using Theano/lasagne backend).

-Once you have the latest lasagne and theano python packages installed, you can set up **cancerscope** using the command `pip install cancerscope`.
+You can set up **cancerscope** using the command `pip install cancerscope`.

 At initial install, cancerscope will attempt to download the models needed for prediction.
 This may take a while depending on your internet connection (3-10 minutes).
 Please ensure you have a reliable internet connection and atleast 5 GB of space before proceeding with install.